Event Host Resources

 • Make your neighborhood Roots & Wings Festival event a Block Party!
 Block Parties are one-time closures of a single block to allow residents to hold small, locally-focused events.
 Visit the City of Austin Living Streets Program for more information or email Margaret.Rapuano@austintexas.gov.

 • The Seed Collection is a joint project of the Austin Public Library and the Central Texas Seed Savers to establish a seed exchange of landrace, heirloom, locally adapted and native varieties of fruits and vegetable and other useful plants in Central Texas region.
-Request Seeds from the Seed Library.

 • Request your own tree-centric education and outreach materials through the Urban Forest Materials Request Form.